 Kate Carroll De Gutes

 Lives in Portland, Oregon in a house with lots of light, wood floors, and a view of the best bridge in the city.
 In the evenings, she sits at her great-grandparents’ quarter-sawn oak table and writes long-hand about grief, the drama of dating at midlife, riding bikes, and the joys and challenges of authentic living.
-Also, she apparently uses a lot of compound nouns.
+Also, she apparently uses a lot of hyphenated words.

-The Authenticity Experiment: Lessons From the Best & Worst Year of My Life, essays from Kate’s critically-acclaimed blog, have been called “a pilgrim’s map to those hidden spots where authentic experiences await anyone brave enough to look for them.”
-Winner of an Independent Publishing Award for LGBT essay, you can buy signed copies from Broadway Books or your favorite local independent bookseller.
+The Authenticity Experiment: Lessons From the Best & Worst Year of My Life, essays from Kate’s critically-acclaimed blog, has been called “a pilgrim’s map to those hidden spots where authentic experiences await anyone brave enough to look for them.”
+Winner of an Independent Publishing Award for LGBT Nonfiction, you can buy signed copies from Broadway Books.

 THAN THEY APPEAR